polarsquad/docker-basics-workshop/www/content/05-building-your-first-app.md

 We can also set the user and group when we run the container using `docker run` command's `-u` option.

-## Experiment with your own Dockerfile
+## Freestyle: Experiment with your own Dockerfile

 Create your own Dockerfile or extend one of the Dockerfiles shown earlier.